How do I use environment variables from an Elastic Beanstalk instance shell?

 Note: The configuration file in step 1 is called setvars.config.

-2. Save the .ebextension file and deploy it to your Elastic Beanstalk environment.
+2. Save the .ebextension file, and then deploy it to your Elastic Beanstalk environment.

 env | grep VARIABLE_NAME